shilad/wp-semantic-similarity/README.md

   `./bin/text-sim.sh ./dat/lucene/text/ ./dat/text.sims.matrix 500 cache-size-in-MB`
   `./bin/link-sim.sh ./dat/lucene/links/ ./dat/links.sims.matrix 500 cache-size-in-MB`

-  The cat and link jobs are fast (about an hour).
-The text job takes about 5 to 10 hours.
+  The cat and link jobs are fast (less than an hour).
+The text job takes 5 to 10 hours.

 * Generate the tranposes of the similarity files: